ilesinge/huemulator/README.md

 A software-only implementation of a Philips Hue Bridge that creates fake lights compatible with diyhue and other Hue-compatible systems.
 Each light is displayed in its own GUI window.

+The initial goal of this software was to allow people who don't have Hue lights to play with [OSC2Hue](https://github.com/ilesinge/osc2hue).

 ## Features

 - **Multiple Light Support**: Create any number of fake lights (default: 3)